-One of the puzzling aspects of charity runs and walks is that they aren’t the most economically sound fundraisers, for the nonprofit or the participant.
+One of the puzzling aspects of a charity run/walk is that it isn’t the most economically sound fundraiser.
 With the standard expenses of port-a-potties, police presence, and signs, these events aren’t cheap to begin with.
 But more and more events feel they need to offer t-shirts, gift bags, entertainment, and catering to compete for participants.
 And fundraisers have to devote lots of time and money to both training and reaching out to donors.
-Why are people (specifically non-runners) so eager to participate in charity runs when they might do more good by simply making a donation?
+Why are people eager to participate in a charity run/walk when they might do more good by making a donation?

 Psychologists have observed what they call The Martyrdom Effect at work in fundraising situations.
 Building on the generally accepted principal that “people derive meaning and value from having to work hard and suffer for their chosen goals” (51, The Science of Giving), research has shown that people are willing to donate more when they believe a fundraising event will require pain or exertion.

 This effect shows up whether the pain/effort will be applied to themselves or a friend they are sponsoring (55, The Science of Giving).
-But in a real world situation, the increase in donation size can be offset by the increased costs of putting on the event.
+But in the real world, the increase in donation size is offset by the increased costs of hosting the event.
 This is an important factor to consider when a nonprofit is deciding whether to invest in charity walks and runs.

 Partners and Competitors

-In the past 25 years, run/walk charity events and road races have grown tremendously and the industry has also diversified, branching into bicycle races, swimming events, and obstacle courses.
+In the past 25 years, charity run/walk events and road races have grown tremendously.
+The industry has also diversified, branching into bicycle races, swimming events, and obstacle courses.
 Participants now have so many options, organizers are forced to distinguish themselves with escalating race amenities.
-This increase in overhead costs not only reduces the funds that actually impact the cause, but they also draw scrutiny from the public.
+This increase in overhead cost reduces the funds that impact the cause, and also draws scrutiny from the public.
 Nonprofits face the choice of designing an event to attract maximum participation and gross revenue, or minimizing costs so that a higher percentage of revenue goes toward the cause.